I’m a long-term advocate for localization, but this site has been monolingual for over a year now.

 Read MoreIf you have even a passing familiarity with Linux, you’re probably aware of the concept of package management.

-Read MoreIn this article, I’ll describe a solution to simplify the process of creating release notes in MadCap Flare on Windows from a Jira query.
+Read MoreIn this article, I’ll describe a solution to simplify the process of creating release notes in MadCap Flare from a Jira query.

 Read MoreI’m a convert to writing docs in Markdown.
 Most of this website is written using it (displayed with Hugo).